 - Chicho (Kosher)

-One of the newer openings in the market is Chicho, a Moroccan food bar specializing in meatball sandwiches.
+Chicho is a Moroccan food bar specializing in meatball sandwiches.
 The lunch deal is NIS 38 for a medium meatball sandwich or NIS 45 for a large (about 6 meatballs!) and comes with a side salad, olives and a flavored soda.
 The meatball options include beef, lamb, fish, vegetarian or vegan.
 The pita bread is amazingly fresh and there is a spelt option.

 One of the most appealing things about Kukuriku is watching the golden chickens turning on the spits as they cook.
 Chef Ran Shmueli’s stand sells chicken platters and sandwiches, with a selection of sauces and roasted vegetables.

 - Captain Curry by Yonathan Roshfeld (Kosher)

 Chef Yonathan Roshfeld left the world of fine dining at Herbert Samuel (apparently not by choice) and is now focusing on Indian food with Captain Curry.
 Dishes on the menu include chicken tandoori, sweet potato curry, lamb and chicken biryani and Bombay shrimps.

 The Sarona Market branch was so successful that he also opened one on Dizengoff a few months later and they also deliver in Tel Aviv.
 This branch became kosher in June 2019.